Datum en locatie

 Paper proposals are invited for 20-minute presentations and 30-minute lecture-recitals.
 The conference language is English.

-Please submit a title and abstract of around 250 words to https://airtable.com/shr7zbS6EwBchuurm by 15 June 2022.
+Please submit a title and abstract of around 250 words to https://airtable.com/shr7zbS6EwBchuurm by 15 AUGUST 2022.
 Please do not include the name or affiliation of the presenter in the attachment.
 Papers will be chosen by the selection committee through a double blind-review process.
-Speakers will be notified by 10 July2022 at the latest.
-The full program will be announced in the second half of August 2022.
+Speakers will be notified by 22 August 2022 at the latest.
+The full program will be announced by the end of August 2022.

 Registration fees will be waived for all speakers.
 We hope to hold the colloquium in-person (but a switch to hybrid or remote presentations may occur in light of the ongoing pandemic.)